No games due to impending zombie plague

 Lydgate Park Sports Fields

-Directions: Find Lydgate Park, look for people throwing a disc in one of the three fields (lately the southern-most field).
-Or look for Dustin’s mustache.
+Directions: Find Lydgate Park, look for people throwing a disc in one of the three fields (lately the middle or southern-most field).

 Very occasionally we’ll get bumped by soccer.
 If that happens you can find us fighting the onshore breeze on the big field by Kamalani playground.